-and Smoothing Making L.F.essentials Chokes.
-The smoothing choke are: An inductance of not less than 50 henries at the normal working current, a resistance to D.C. current of 2,000 ohms or less, and a sate current-carrying capacity of not less than 20 m A. It is also an advantage, if the choke is provided with a tapping point, to enable alternative ratios to be obtained when it is employed to feed a loudspeaker.
+L.F.and Smoothing Making Chokes.
+The essentials of а smoothing choke are: An inductance of not less than 50 henries at the normal working current, a resistance to D.C. current of 2,000 ohms or less, and a safe current-carrying capacity of not less than 20 m/A. It is also an advantage, if the choke is provided with a tapping point, to enable alternative ratios to be obtained when it is employed to feed a loudspeaker.

-In order to cover all the above requirements with an ample "reserve," the choke described has an inductance of about 50 henries when carrying 25 milliamps, and a D.C. resistance of 1700 ohms.
+In order to cover all the above requirements with an ample "reserve," the choke described has an inductance of about 50 henries when carrying 25 milliamps. and a D.C. resistance of 1700 ohms.
 The winding is centre tapped, and consequently the components can successfully be employed for a wide variety of purposes.